dsmsuite/dsmsuite.github.io/user_guide_visual_studio.md

 # Analyzing VC++ projects

+## Purpose

-The Visual studio analyzer parses C/C++ source files a determines dependencies based on header file includes.
+The Visual studio analyzer is intended to determine dependencies between C/C++ source files based on header file includes.
 Also IDL files are taken into account.

 The element hierarchy used to visualize the DSM can be based on: